Pinsplash/ValveQCs/README.md

 * **Ricochet:** ❌
 * **Team Fortress Classic:** ❌

-Only models in loose files or VPKs were decompiled (not ones packed in maps).
+Only models in loose files or VPKs were included (not ones packed in maps).

-All games released pre-2008 have an "hl2" folder containing models that are the same as current HL2, except that they lack 6 changes made in the 20th anniversary update.
+All games released pre-2008 have an "hl2" folder containing models that are the same as current HL2, except that 6 of the models do not have changes made in the 20th anniversary update.
+(Except Portal apparently, which does have the up-to-date models?)
 These older versions of the models were only included in the HL2DM folder.

+* `props_foliage/tree_deciduous_card_01`
+* `props_foliage/tree_deciduous_card_01_skybox`
+* `props_skybox/coast01`
+* `weapons/v_crossbow`
+* `weapons/v_rpg`
+* `zombie/fast`

 This repo exists for the purpose of searching for certain things, but you should not use the GitHub search function because it is garbage.
 Please use Notepad++.